tlhunter/consumer-centric-api-design/book.md

 TODO: Mention things need to be revoked.

-Most of the time a Server will want to know exactly who is making which Requests.
-Sure, some APIs provide endpoints to be consumed by the general (anonymous) public, but most of the time work is being perform on behalf of someone.
+Typically, a Server will want to know exactly who is making which Requests.
+Some APIs provide endpoints to be consumed by the general (anonymous) public, but most of the time work is being perform on behalf of someone.

 [OAuth 2.0](https://tools.ietf.org/html/rfc6749) provides a great way of doing this.
 With each Request, you can be sure you know which Consumer is making requests, which User they are making requests on behalf of, and provides a (mostly) standardized way of expiring access or allowing Users to revoke access from a Consumer, all without the need for a third-party consumer to know the Users login credentials.